 A question that is sadly asked by naïve tenants all too often in the commercial property market.
 Many organisations who have never relocated before find themselves swimming in unfamiliar terminology as they attempt to undertake perhaps the most significant and exciting change in their organisation to date.
 Unfortunately, by the time they decipher the terminology, it’s often too late to ensure they get a good deal on their property.

 So back to the question, what is a lease incentive?

-As the name suggests, it is an additional benefit offered by a landlord in order to attract (or retain) tenant.
-Typically utilised and maximised in higher vacancy markets, incentive levels are one of the key metrics organisations analyse when selecting a new office premises.
+As the name suggests, it is an additional benefit offered by a landlord in order to attract (or retain) a tenant.
+Typically utilised and maximised in higher vacancy markets, incentive levels are one of the key metrics that organisations analyse when selecting a new office premises.

 The value of the incentive is usually expressed as a percentage, which is calculated by dividing the monetary value of the incentive into the total value of the lease deal for the full lease term.

 For example, a 5 year lease costing $250,000 per year would have a total value of $1,250,000.
 If the monetary value of the lease incentive was $250,000, this would represent an incentive of 20%.
 This effectively means that the incentive is directly related to the length of the term of the lease.